Laravel-Backpack/docs/6.x/crud-uploaders.md

 ```

 <a name="deleting-files-when-entry-is-deleted"></a>
-### Configure Uploaded files deletion
+### Configure uploaded files to be automatically deteled

-Since `Uploaders` are part of the `Fields` definition, to automatically delete the uploaded files when the entry is deleted we need to setup the fields in the `DeleteOperation` too.
+To automatically delete the uploaded files when the entry is deleted _in the admin panel_, we need to setup the upload fields in the `DeleteOperation` too:

 ```php
 protected function setupDeleteOperation()